Fraction Series, Week 3: Benchmarks and Estimation

 Using benchmarks to estimate is a powerful way to help students understand whether or not their answers make sense.

-I'm not sure if your experience is the same, but over the years, this understanding of whether or not answers make sense was definitely an area of weakness for students )not just in the area of fractions).
+I'm not sure if your experience is the same as mine, but over the years, I've observed that this understanding of whether or not answers make sense is definitely an area of weakness for students (not just in the area of fractions).

 Let’s look at the 4th grade concept of using benchmarks to compare fractions.